 • Nudge people along.
 Small changes (e.g. charging a $1 fee or changing the physical environment) can transform human behavior.
 By becoming conscious and deliberate about the cues and signals they send, organizations can positively influence employee decisions and outcomes, both at work and in their personal lives.
 Google specifically “nudges” its people to make better decisions to become healthier, wealthier and wiser.
 [In the book/ full summary, we zoom in on some examples of how simple nudges (e.g. sending an email or changing the size of the plates at Google’s cafes) could change concrete behaviors.

 Most of these ideas above can be duplicated by any company to improve work experience.
 It’s important to remember that Google’s programs aren’t perfect, and it is still refining them even today.
 The key is to apply what works for you, and constantly experiment and refine your approach to find your winning formula.

 In the book, Bock shares many of Google’s mistakes and learning points, including how they battle habituation and the sense of entitlement, regularly prune its innovations and shut down projects to focus resources in areas where they can achieve more as a team.
 He also explains why these programs effectively cost little to nothing, since they help to fulfill 3 goals of efficiency, community and innovation, all of which benefit both Googlers and the company.

 The book is packed with stories and examples to help us understand Google’s philosophies, why it does certain things and chooses not to do others.
-Do get a copy of the book for the full details, get our full book summary for an overview of the various ideas and tips, or get more details at www.workrules.net.
+Do get a copy of the book for the full details, get our Work Rules summary bundle for an overview of the various ideas and tips, or get more details at www.workrules.net.

 Learn the powerful philosophies and strategies behind Google’s success!